 When cooled, I dust my cakes with icing sugar and often decorate with fresh lavender or strawberries, as I’ve done above.

 This is simply a great looking cake that is super easy to make like the Cherry Clafoutis cake.
 Enjoy this one…….. yum!!
-We would love to see your photos or hear your tips on making this cake – share in comments below.
+So there you have my French secret to the “Too Much Christmas Fruit Cake Woes”.